balenaltd/handbook/Project-based-teams.md

 * Pipeline-focused teams work with a segment of the process (e.g. sales, device support, user support).
 * Milestone-focused teams maintain a spec which includes a roadmap of what must be done by when.

-Ongoing maintenance of core components lives alongside these project teams. for some people, maintenance will be a full time role, for others, it will be a smaller percentage (and this will fluctuate for different people over time)
+Ongoing maintenance of core components lives alongside these project teams.
+For some people, maintenance will be a full time role, for others, it will be a smaller percentage (and this will fluctuate for different people over time)

 Project teams will have a quick check-ins on Mondays
 * Create project-based update notes -- shared google doc (what used to be the check-in notes and updates in all-hands call).